stevengharris/MarkupEditor/README.md

 The `MarkupToolbar` is a SwiftUI View, so consuming it in UIKit is a bit more complicated than in SwiftUI.
 You also need to create and hook up the `MarkupCoordinator` yourself, something that is done by the SwiftUI `MarkupWebView`.
 Please refer to the UIKitDemo code for a detailed example.
 I'd like there to be less boilerplate code, but I'm also planning on using the MarkupEditor in a SwiftUI app so am likely not to put a lot of effort into that.

+## Local Images

+Being able to insert an image into a document you are editing is fundamental.
+In Markdown, you do this by referencing a URL, and the URL can point to a file on your local file system.
+The MarkupEditor can do the same, of course, but when you insert an image into a document in even the simplest WYSIWYG editor, you don't normally have to think, "Hmm, I'll have to remember to copy this file around with my document when I move my document" or "Hmm, where can I stash this image so it will be accessible across the Internet in the future."
+From an end-user perspective, the image is just part of the document.
+Furthermore, you expect to be able to paste images into your document that you copied from elsewhere.
+Nobody wants to think about creating and tracking a local file in that case.

+The MarkUpEditor refers to these images as "local images", in contrast to images that reside external to the document.
+Both can be useful!
+When you insert a local image (by selecting it from the Image Toolbar or by pasting it into the document), the MarkupEditor creates a _new_ image file using a UUID for the file name.
+By default, that file resides in the same location as the text you are editing.
+For the demos, the document HTML and local image files are held in an `id` subdirectory of the URL found from `FileManager.default.urls(for: .cachesDirectory, in: .userDomainMask)`.
+You can pass the `id` to your MarkupWKWebView when you create it - for example, it might be the name of the document you're editing.
+When the MarkupEditor creates a new local image file, your MarkupDelegate receives a notification via the `markupImageAdded(url: URL)` method, giving you the URL of the new local image.

+Although local image support was a must-have in my case, it seems likely some MarkupEditor consumers would feel like it's overkill our would like to preclude its use.
+For this reason, there is a ToolbarPreference to control whether to allow selection of images from local files.
+Local images are disallowed by default.
+To enable them, specify `allowLocalImages` when you create the MarkupEnv, like `MarkupEnv(style: .compact, allowLocalImages: true)`.
+This will add a Select button to the Image Toolbar.

+A reminder: The MarkupEditor does not know how/where you want to save the document you're editing or the images you have added locally.
+This is the responsibility of your app.

+## Tests

+There are three test targets: `BasicTests`, `UndoTests`, and `RedoTests`.
+Proper undo and redo has been one of the more challenging parts of the project.
+Essentially, every time the MarkupEditor implements changes to the underlying DOM, it also has to support undoing and redoing those changes.
+(As a historical aside, the MarkupEditor does not use the deprecated HTML `document.execCommand`, except in a very limited way.
+The `execCommand` takes care of undo and redo for anything you use it for.
+For example, if you use `document.execCommand('bold')` to bold the document selection, undo and redo "just work", albeit leaving behind various spans and styles in their wake.
+Because the MarkupEditor doesn't use `execCommand`, the undo and redo logic for every operation supported by the MarkupEditor has been hand-crafted with a mixture of love, frustration, and occasional anger.)

+The `BasicTests` target tests the "do" operations; i.e., the operations you can perform via the MarkupWKWebView API or one of the toolbars.
+The `UndoTests` do all the "do" operations of the BasicTests, _plus_ the "undo" of each one to make sure the original HTML is restored.
+The `RedoTests` do all the "do" and "undo" operations, _plus_ the "redo" of each one to make sure the results of the original "undo" are restored.
+As a result, running just the `RedoTests` will also do the equivalent of the `UndoTests`, and running `UndoTests` will also do the the equivalent of running `BasicTests`.
+The `RedoTests` take a while to run and can be considered to be a comprehensive run through the MarkupEditor functionality.

 ## Demos

 If you consume just the package, you don't get the demo targets to build.
 If you create a workspace that contains the MarkupEditor project or just clone this repository, you will also get the two demo targets, creatively named `SwiftUIDemo` and `UIKitDemo`.
 There is also a MarkupEditor framework target in the project that is 100% the equivalent of the Swift package.
 By default, the demos both consume the framework, because I find it to be a lot less hassle when developing the project overall, especially in the early stage.
 The only difference between consuming the framework and the Swift package is how the `MarkupWKWebView` locates and loads its `markup.html` resource when it is instantiated.
+The demos have a dependency on the MarkupEditor.framework.

 The demos open `demo.html`, which contains information about how to use the MarkupEditor as an end user and shows you the capabilities.

 ## Status

-The current version is very much a work in progress.
-The work is a back-and-forth between the MarkupEditor package proper and the two demos.
-I am now consuming it in another project I am developing, so changes here are going to be driven primarily by MarkupEditor uptake in that project (and any issues people might raise).
+The current version is closing in on feature-complete.
+I am now consuming it myself in another project I am developing, so changes are being driven primarily by MarkupEditor uptake in that project (and any issues people might raise).

 ### History

+#### Version 0.3.1

+This version is getting closer feature-complete on Mac Catalyst.
+There have been some API changes from the 0.2 version, primarily driven by the new support for local images.

+* Support local images in the edited document, the ability to insert an image from file as opposed to an external URL.
+* Refactor tests into BasicTests, UndoTests, and RedoTests.
+Tests have no dependency on a host app.
+* All operations support undo/redo properly (with the exception of selections across paragraphs, as cited in Known Issues).
+* Support pasting HTML and images.
+(Previously only plain text was supported.)
+* Menus work in the demos but are still incomplete.
+* List editing responds properly to the Enter key at beginning, inside, and end of list items.
+Enter in an empty list item outdents until exiting the list.
+* Tab is now strictly a table navigation mechanism and is no longer associated with indent/outdent operations.

 #### Version 0.2.2